QuoteWizard: West Virginia is the 7th least Healthy Heart States

 You may not be that far off if you think you’re healthier than you actually are.

-Since February is the American Heart Month, a QuoteWizard recent study found West Virginia is the 7th least healthiest heart state in our country.
+Since February is the American Heart Month, a QuoteWizard recent study found West Virginia is the seventh least healthiest heart state in our country.

 Some local registered dieticians, like Jill Spangler, are not that surprised with those statistics, given that this isn’t the first time West Virginia has ranked so low in the healthy heart charts.